mehrnoosh-rigi/markdown-cv/index.md

-Junior web Application Developer in Etiqa.Srl : www.Etiqa.it
+Web Developer in Etiqa.Srl : www.Etiqa.it

 Being responsible for the Qasimodo project, which is specialized for following and running the scripted testing files.
 - Mostly doing new features and solving bugs in the Front End with JavaScript combined with React/Redux and GraphQl technologies.